 Phase 5 - Medical Camps & Clinical Outreaches: Multiple times each year Dala Development Programs partners with other health and medical care providers to offer a day (sometimes multiple days) of screenings, lab tests, doctor examinations, and more.
 These events gather crowds of people who may otherwise be too busy or dismissive of their healthcare needs.

-The organization’s headquarters are in the Kisumu Hospice Plaza, located within Jaramogi Oginga Odinga Teaching and Referral Hospital.
-Joanna’s House is in Ngumo Estate, Nairobi, and our rural outreaches are in Nyakach and Kanyamkago.
+In Kenya, the organization’s headquarters are in the Kisumu City.
+Our Joanna House is located in Ngumo Estate, Nairobi, and our rural outreaches are in Nyakach and Kanyamkago.

 AIC Ngwono School is located in Nyakach.